-Half the book is text, 180 pages, and the other half is reproductions of news articles, photos, and memorabilia.
-One fine item is the menu for a southern-style dinner he gave in Florida.
+A few copies are in booksellers’ hands, and I bought one.
+Half the book, 180 pages, is text.
+The other half contains news articles, photos, and memorabilia.
+A fie item is the menu for a southern-style dinner he gave in Florida.
 The venue was his “beachcomber” shack outside Palm Beach.

 Wehle was born in 1889 and died at 75 in 1964.
 He was from a German-American family, one fairly prosperous.
-His grandfather had done well owning a sausage-making factory.
+His grandfather had done well with a sausage-making factory.
 His father was a superintendent at Bartholomay, a sizeable brewery in Rochester.

 While marked by his background he was essentially American in character.
 He never learned German well, for example.